-I began painting murals in my homes as a young teenager, beginning with the question how to depict God.
-I also built, painted and designed sets for theatre begning in 1995 to 2000.
+As a young teenager, I began painting murals in my homes beginning with the question how to depict God.
+I also built, painted and designed sets for theatre begning in 1995 through 2000.
 I was enthralled with the ability to create a view into an entire world of human relatioship and transformation of character.
 Mid degree, at the University of Kansas, I was drawn to exploring my own themes in Fine Arts.
-Instantly I found drawing and painting the human figure, landscapes, fruits and plant life provided much needed contemplative time to explore my connection to organic life.
+Instantly I found drawing and painting the human figure, landscapes, fruits and flesh provided much needed contemplative time to explore my connection to organic life.

 I brought my studio work to Seattle in 2002 where my husband became a Naturopathic Doctor and we home birthed four children.
-Birthing is a huge gift of how to surrender to pain, how to let the pain be a messenger for learning and eventually bring great joy.
+Birthing was a huge gift of how to surrender to pain, how to let the pain be a messenger for learning and eventually bring great joy.
 I found that if I just trusted the process and relaxed in the midst of pain I could still enjoy myself even in the midst of difficulty.
 Our second daughter passed suddenly and unexpectedly at eight weeks old, she has been a teacher to me of the very death I grew up fearing.
 Learning that death is quiet, it is nothing to fear, just as solidly a living experience as is any other act in life.
 Assisting my subsequent children through their encounters of great social and personal pain has given me the chance to practice another layer of hearing pain's message, supporting with love and allowing transformation.
-As I move through our good life I find my work teaches me how to view the difficult and bring it to ease as well as embracing moments of beauty and sensuality when they occur.
+As I move through our good life I find my work teaches me how to view the difficult and bring it to ease as well as embracing moments of beauty and pleasure when they occur.